The Research Committee is a sub-committee of the Academic Board and will report to Academic Board at least annually.

 (f) ensuring that research undertaken by research degree students is undertaken in an ethically sound manner, including with regard to integrity in data management;

-(g) assuming responsibility for developing the status of research degree students within the School.
+(g) overseeing the work of the PhD Academy in developing the status of research degree students within the School.

 8. The Committee will comply with the School’s Ethics Code and the Committee Effective Behaviour for Statement.